A scathing satire of modernist life from Jean-Luc Godard, Weekend is one of his most anarchic and anti-social works.

 |

-I saw Weekend as a high-school graduate, and it made such a strong impression on me that it reinforced my already-present inclination to become a film scholar and critic.
+I saw Weekend as a high-school pupil, and it made such a strong impression on me that it reinforced my already-present inclination to become a film scholar and film critic.

-Courtesy of the brilliant cinematographer and frequent Godard (and New Wave) collaborator Raoul Coutard, the movie contains a remarkable sequence, running a full reel and about ten-minute long which has become legendary in film history, in which the camera tracks along an endless traffic jam.
-It’s a bumper-to-bumper carnivalesque festival of cars, honking, careening, crashing, overturning, and burning.
+Due to the brilliant cinematographer and frequent Godard (and New Wave) collaborator Raoul Coutard, the movie contains one remarkable sequence.
+Running a full reel and about ten-minute long, in which the camera tracks along an endless traffic jam, it has become legendary in film history.
+It depicts a bumper-to-bumper carnivalesque festival of cars honking, careening, crashing, overturning, and burning.

-Ultimately, Weekend may be one of the strongest cinematic condemnation of Western capitalism, excessive consumerism, and sexual hypocrisy.
-In the opening act, Corinne, in in panties and on a desk, describes in graphic detail a sexual encounter that involves an egg and orifice.
+In the opening act, Corinne, in panties and on a desk, describes in graphic detail a sexual encounter that involves an egg and an orifice.

-Made in 1967, the movie is one of Godard’s most ambitious and revolutionary works, made just before his career turned in what is known as his Dziga-Vertov era.
+Made in 1967, the movie is one of Godard’s most ambitious and revolutionary works, made just before his career turned in what became known as his Dziga-Vertov era.

 Credits: